-One RCT (Brox et al. 2006) with 60 patients addressed this comparison.
+One RCT (Brox et al. 2006) with 60 patients addressed this comparison (see Table 18, Appendix D).
 This study reported no statistically significant difference in change in VAS scores between patients undergoing fusion and patients undergoing intensive exercise/rehabilitation plus CBT.
-Although the 95% CI did not overlap with the boundary of minimum clinical significance, the results of a single moderate quality study are insufficient to allow a conclusion for this outcome.
+The results of a single moderate quality study are insufficient to allow a conclusion for this outcome.